matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 16. If doing E2EE then existing device then waits for up to X seconds for the `device_id` to become visible.

 17. If the device is visible within the time period then the existing device must first check that the `device_id` and `device_key` match those provided by the homeserver.
+If they do not match then abort the process reporting a security error to the user.

 18a.
-Assuming they match then locally mark the device as verified.
+Mark the new device as locally verified on existing device

 18b.
-If cross signing is in use then cross-sign the new device and upload signature to Homeserver.
+If cross-signing is in use then cross-sign the new device and upload signature to homeserver.

 19. The existing device notified the new device that verification has been completed on its end:

 ```json
     "type": "m.login.finish",